brunow/BWObjectRouter/README.md

 Small library that generate route with static or dynamic data.

-BWObjectRouter is based on top of the great [SOCKit](https://github.com/jverkoey/sockit) library from [Jeff Verkoeyen](https://twitter.com/featherless) and inspired from [RestKit](https://github.com/RestKit/RestKit).
+BWObjectRouter is based on top of the great [SOCKit](https://github.com/jverkoey/sockit) library from [Jeff Verkoeyen](https://twitter.com/featherless) and inspired by [RestKit](https://github.com/RestKit/RestKit).

 ## Examples objects